-On a tour through Guatemala, JS photo editor Gretchen Moosbrugger discovers ancient Mayan towns, artisan markets, and some of the most gorgeous landscapes in Central America.
+On a tour through Guatemala, JS photo editor Gretchen Dorosz discovers ancient Mayan towns, artisan markets, and some of the most gorgeous landscapes in Central America.

 Just an hour’s drive from Guatemala City, Antigua will not disappoint.
 The historic city is a UNESCO World Heritage Site, with several-hundred year old Spanish Colonial buildings, bougainvillea draped streets, and is surrounded by volcanoes.